dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

 ## AWS

 As part of the changes, there will need to be some changes to the AWS estate to support the changes to asset modified.
 Primarily, this will be updating the current SNS topic and adding an SQS listener to listen for asset modified notifications.
-The queue should forward all requests to the listener as there's a possibility
+The queue should forward all requests to the listener as there's a possibility that some changes are not captured purely by engine ingest, such as role changes

 ### Specifics